GustavoHCruz/llmflowstack/README.md

     epochs=50
   ),
   save_at_end=True,
-  # It will save the adapter, since the target was set to it
+  # It will save the model
-  save_path="./adapter-output"
+  save_path="./output"
 )

-# Merge the adapter into the model (completely optional step)
-model.merge_adapter()
+# Saving the final result
 model.save_checkpoint(
-  path="./model-output",
-  target="model"
+  path="./model-output"
 )
 ```